“The disciples recognized the Lord Jesus in the breaking of the bread, alleluia.” Luke 24:35.

 Today’s gospel gives an account of the conversation of Jesus with his two disciples on the road to Emmaus.
 In a special meal, Jesus reveals himself as the Lord in the “breaking of the bread.”
 Here is a well-stated truth: “The people you eat with – are the people you belong to.”

 For the past five-weeks, many of us are cooking and baking.
-On Wednesday morning, my friend Eileen Roberts-Farley posted a photograph on Facebook of her eight loaves of wheat and the next day she baked an additional twelve loaves.
-They were delivered to her school colleagues who have been sheltering in place.
-All of this, while her husband, Tim delivered school supplies to the Boys and Girls Club of Martinez’s distance learning program.
+On Wednesday morning, my friend Eileen Roberts-Farley posted a photograph on Facebook of her eight loaves of wheat, and the next day she baked an additional twelve loaves.
+They were delivered to her school colleagues, who have been sheltering in place.
+All of this, while her husband, Tim, distributed school supplies to the Boys and Girls Club of Martinez’s distance learning program.